"Design thinking is an undeniably powerful tool for companies, but what does it look like in practice?"

 Design vs Design Thinking

-The design is not all about looks.
+Design is not all about looks.
 People are restricted to this façade of appearance and blinded with the illusion of visual appeal.
 Unfortunately, that is not all.
-The design is about crafting something new and shelling out a form through expertise so as to provide interactive solutions for complex situations.
+The design is about crafting something new and shelling out a form through expertise to provide interactive solutions for complex situations.

-So, it is best if we break free from the silo mentality we follow in organizations and start inculcating a cross-disciplinary outlook to encourage innovation.
-Design thinking brings forth a systematic framework for implementing innovation that fosters organic growth and serves real value to the clients.
+So, it is best if we break free from the silo mentality we follow in organizations and start teaching a cross-disciplinary outlook to encourage innovation.
+Design thinking brings forth a systematic framework for implementing change that fosters organic growth and serves real value to the clients.

 The Human Touch

 The user-oriented innovation surfaces through knowledge based on customers' or clients' unmet or implied needs.
 In fact, the maximum scope of new ideas that can provide a competitive edge and thus, great margins lies in the implicit users' needs.

-Design thinking reduces the ambiguity and risk present in innovation by involving the customers or users on a series of prototypes to find, test and improve concepts.
-Design thinkers dwell on users mindsets learned from real-world experiments, not merely recorded data or market research.
+Design thinking reduces the ambiguity and risk present in innovation by involving the customers or users on a series of prototypes to find, test, and improve concepts.
+Design thinkers dwell on users' mindsets learned from real-world experiments, not merely recorded data or market research.

-Yes, designing expertise takes years, nevertheless, you can think of a designer and design with your skill to lead, manage, create and innovate.
-The starting note for design is the strategic intention.
+Yes, DESIGNING EXPERTISE takes years.
+Nevertheless, you can think of a designer and Design with your skill to lead, manage, create, and innovate.
+The starting note for Design is the strategic intention.
 If you are devising a strategy, it means that you are designing.

 Get On Doing

-There are certain strategic parameters to design thinking.
-Techniques for contemplating like a designer involve observing, interviewing, building personas, empathy mapping, creating storyboards, relative thinking, forming low-tech prototypes and decision-making analysis.
+There are specific strategic parameters to design thinking.
+Techniques for contemplating like a designer involve observing, interviewing, building personas, empathy mapping, creating storyboards, relative thinking, forming low-tech prototypes, and decision-making analysis.

-Design thinking facilitates effective communication with the customers and helps to break through all the hurdles.
-As it is all about exploring, you experiment with ideation, critical thinking, aesthetic methods of problem-solving and rapid-prototyping.
+Design thinking facilitates EFFECTIVE COMMUNICATION WITH THE CUSTOMERS and helps to break through all the hurdles.
+As it is all about exploring, you experiment with ideation, critical thinking, aesthetic methods of problem-solving, and rapid-prototyping.